Jayne has pursued a successful career in the beauty business for over 20 years, where grooming and immaculate dress are paramount.

-- Jacket length should end at the tops of your legs at the back—the length is correct if you can grab the hem of the jacket when your hands are at your sides.
+- The jacket length should end at the tops of your legs at the back—the length is correct if you can grab the hem of the jacket when your hands are at your sides.

 - Your vest should be long enough to cover the waistband of your trousers.

-Chances are that you won't find an off the rack suit that fits as though it were made to measure.
-However, most menswear retailers have a tailoring service that can alter a suit in order that it fits perfectly.
+Chances are that you won't find an off-the-rack suit that fits as though it were made to measure.
+However, most menswear retailers have a tailoring service that can alter a suit to a perfect fit.

 How to Accessorize a Suit

 A well-fitting, tastefully chosen suit can make a man appear authoritative, experienced, and sophisticated, but only if it's appropriately accessorized.

 - If unsure about shirt color, you can never go wrong with solid white.